Perceptions of Colour in Architecture: Q&A with Dulux’s Andrea Lucena-Orr

 We noticed about three years ago, that we started to see things warming up a little bit, and the greys were getting more greige, so they were going more towards that beige sort of scale, with that browner undertone.
 And we certainly saw that come through much more strongly, because brown is a security colour.
 Brown is earth, it’s our grounding colour, so hence why everything warms up when times are, you know, grim.

-Are you interested in studying Interior Design?
+Are you interested in studying interior design or decoration?
 Do you want to know more about our online courses and where a career in interior design could take you?
-Contact one of our course advisors today.
+Connect with us today to learn more about our Diploma of Interior Design, the Certificate IV in Interior Decoration or any of our industry-focused microcredentials.